 - Phone: 440-964-8168

-The Hubbard House in Ashtabula: Once a stop along the Underground Railroad, this 1840’s house was built by William and Catherine Hubbard and served as a refuge for escaped slaves.
+Hubbard House Underground Railroad Museum in Ashtabula: Once a stop along the Underground Railroad, this 1840’s house was built by William and Catherine Hubbard and served as a refuge for escaped slaves.
 Its displays include old maps and photographs and Civil War items.
-It is furnished according to the appropriate period and style to reflect the homes history.
+It is furnished according to the appropriate period and style to reflect the history of the home.
 And the home itself is listed in the Department of Interior’s National Historic Register.

-The Jefferson Depot Village admission is a requested donation of $7/person.
+The Jefferson Depot Village admission is a requested donation of $10/person.

-- Open June to mid-OctoberTour guides in period attire on Saturday & Sunday from 1- 4pm, Monday & Thursday 10 – 4pm.
+- Open from June thru September (Tour guides in period attire on Saturday & Sunday from 1- 4pm, Monday & Thursday 10 – 4pm.
 Group Tours any day by appointment (Interpreters in buildings for 12 or more).

 - Location: (Map It) Jefferson Depot Village at 147 E. Jefferson St. in Jefferson, Ohio

-The Best Kept Secret in Ashtabula County is the Hidden 19th Century preserved “living history” village in Jefferson, Ohio.
+Jefferson Depot Village is the best-kept secret in Ashtabula County.
+This hidden 19th Century preserved “living history” village is in Jefferson, Ohio.
 Tucked away in the northeastern corner of Ohio, the Jefferson Depot Village volunteers saved and restored the 1872 Lake Shore & Michigan Southern Railroad Station (on the National Register of Historic Places) just 2 weeks before its scheduled demolition.
-Then they moved 15 original 19th century buildings, all from Ashtabula County, to the depot.
+Then they moved 15 original 19th-century buildings from Ashtabula County to the depot.
 Each contains original artifacts and furnishings.